tony3641/spx_0dte_gex_dashboard/README.md

 | Real-time push | WebSocket broadcast |
 | Frontend | Vanilla JS + Plotly 2.32 |

+## Features

+- **GEX dashboard with 0DTE / Monthly toggle** — switch the GEX calculation between the current 0DTE SPXW expiry and the monthly SPX expiry.
+- **Real-time option chain streaming** — live 0DTE chain with greeks, wall/flip markers, and a strike filter.
+- **Account / Order Management tab** — account summary, portfolio positions, and order placement with **Stop Limit** support (also accessible as an order-entry widget on the dashboard).
+- **Strategies tab** — define automated multi-leg strategies and let the server watch the market for you:
+  - Conditions (entry window, short delta, spread width, credit, trend, volatility), triggers, and a candidate scanner.
+  - **Budget-based position sizing** with total-credit preview per candidate.
+  - Live candidates ranked best-first, each with a one-click **Place** button.
+  - **Take-profit** (idempotent close loop, per-leg limit prices) and **stop-loss** as a single credit multiplier.
+  - One-shot eval loop with re-entry guards, margin checks, and a kill switch.
+  - **Subsequent strategies** — trigger children off a parent trade's state (parent close / time window), with acyclic tree validation.
+- **Logging tab** — server-side framework log streamed to the browser.

 ## Quick Start

 1. Open IB TWS / Gateway and enable API access on port 7497.